vysky/playground-azure-devops/README.md

 ## summary

+1. vm

+	a. create vm and install docker

+	b. pull and run sonarqube

+	c. build tomcat with dockerfile and run the containerized image

+	d. add inbound port rules

+2. azure devops

-1. create azure devops organization if havent, and push a git repo to azure repos
+	a. create azure devops organization

+	b. push a git repo to azure repos in azure devops
-2. create a vm and install docker on it

-3. start a sonarqube container and integrate it with azure devops
+	c. install tomcat and sonarqube extensions

-4. build a custom tomcat image, start it and integrate it with azure devops
+	d. setup and integrate sonarqube with azure devops

+	e. run azure devops pipeline

+		i. scan source code using sonarqube

+		ii. build the artifact using maven

-5. run the pipeline and deploy the war file to tomcat
+		iii. deploy the .war file to tomcat

+3. kubernetes

+	a. install minikube on local machine

-6. containized the tomcat container with the war file
+	b. commit (update) the tomcat container with the deployed .war file

-7. push the containerized tomcat to azure container registry
+	c. push the updated tomcat image to acr

-8. install minikube on local machine

-9. download the containerized tomcat and run it locally

----
+	d. pull the updated tomcat image from acr to local machine

+	e. create pod using kubectl (kubernetes command line tool) through minikube

+	f. run port forwarding on the pod so tomcat will be accessible locally

-## docker
+## vm

-### create a vm and install docker
+### create a vm

 1. go to azure portal and create a vm using ubuntu 20.04 server image

 2. ssh into the vm using `ssh -i <private key> <username>@<ip address>`

+### install docker

-3. install docker using the following commands
+1. install docker using the following commands

 ```
 sudo apt-get update